yanjiaxuan/react-native-video/README.md

 Note on iOS, controls are always shown when in fullscreen mode.

-For Android MediaPlayer, you will need to build your own controls or use a package like [react-native-video-controls](https://github.com/itsnubix/react-native-video-controls) or [react-native-video-player](https://github.com/cornedor/react-native-video-player).
+For Android MediaPlayer, you will need to build your own controls or use a package.

 Note on Android ExoPlayer, native controls are available by default.
-If needed, you can also add your controls or use a package like [react-native-video-controls].
+If needed, you can also add your controls or use a package.

 Platforms: Android ExoPlayer, iOS, react-native-dom